programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Again, the different fields are already in the correct format: all are objects (which is what Pandas calls string/character data), except for `ALAND` and `AWATER` (which record the area of the county that is land and water in square meters), and `geometry` which is a special Geopandas datatype: *geometry*.

 Because we are interested in visualizing the data by county, we need a unique identifier for each county.
 The US Census bureau has [assigned numbers](https://www.census.gov/library/reference/code-lists/ansi.html) to each state (`STATEFP`) and county (`COUNTYFP`); these are combined into a five digit *Federal Information Processing Series* (**FIPS**) code.
 In the above table, the FIPS column is called `GEOID`.
-We will rename this column below; while not required, I find it easier to use the came column names in different tables if they contain the same data.
+We will rename this column below; while not required, I find it easier to use the same column names in different tables if they contain the same data.

 The other column that we need is the `geometry` column.
-As can be seen in the `.sample()` output, each row of this column has a bunch of points (latitude and longitude points) defining a polygon that corresponds to the shape of a county.
+As can be seen in the `.sample()` output, each row of this column is a collection of latitude and longitude points that define a polygon that corresponds to the shape of a county.

 Just for fun, pick a county you're familiar with and see what it looks like: